-After five years of gradual revisions and accretions to my immensely long seventeenth and eighteenth posts, I come to write a nineteenth one.
-This number is magical for me because, when I was a baby, as I have said many times here, I lived with my mother and father in one room in an old London house kept by Neapolitan Italians, 19 Hornsey Rise, London N19.
+After five years of revisions and accretions to my huge seventeenth and eighteenth posts, I come to write a nineteenth one.
+The number is magical for me because, when I was a baby, as I have said many times in previous posts, I lived with my mother and father in one room in an old London house kept by Neapolitan Italians, 19 Hornsey Rise, London N19.

-And so often I have returned to where the house stood, as if by just standing on the small hillock which might mark our room, I could become whole again.
+And so often I have returned to where the house stood, as if by sitting on the park-bench in the beautiful peace garden which may mark the site of our room, I could become whole again.
 The house is gone, my parents are gone, and my efforts to make contact with the remaining members of the Maccariello family, who kept the house, have come to nothing.
 Twice, on the phone, I have been abused and threatened by a member of that family, who would not give his name, for having had the temerity to try and contact them.

 Yet I have a photo of myself as a baby, sitting on my mother's lap, surrounded by the laughing and merrymaking Italians in a dark but convivial room of their house.
-Why, when so many years later, I tried to know them, did they not want to know me?
-Why did they view me with contempt?
+Why, when so many years later, I tried to meet them, did they not want to know me?

 But I am uneasy now with the number nineteen.
 It is almost twenty, but not quite.
 It falls short.
-When I lived so gloomily in the Portuguese resort of Altura, I always tried to keep the bill at the restaurants (including the tip) to nineteen Euros.
-If I got one Euro change from a twenty Euro note, I was happy.
-If they presented me with a bill for twenty-one, I became angry and refused to go to that restaurant again.
-But why did I become upset, just like that half-Pole half-Italian on the phone?
+When I lived so unhappily (but with days of great happiness) in the Portuguese resort of Altura, I always tried to keep the bill at the restaurants, including the tip, to 19 Euros.
+If I got one Euro change from a 20 Euro note, I was happy.
+If they presented me with a bill for 21, I became angry.
+But why did I get upset, just like that half-Pole half-Italian on the phone?

-And so I come to begin my nineteenth post on 19th November 2021, but surely, in order to reach some sort of conclusion to the disordered and often hateful record in the eighteen misshapen and sometimes absurdly long posts - speculating endlessly on matters that must perhaps always remain unknown - I should bring the number to twenty-one.
+And so I begin my nineteenth post on 19th November 2021.
+But in order to reach a conclusion to the disordered and demanding record of the eighteen misshapen and sometimes absurdly long pieces, I should bring the number to twenty-one.
 That will be in another year whose number I do not yet know.
-In that way perhaps an account of a radiant encounter such as John had as he stood in the boat and said to Peter, "It is the Lord," can bring my blog to an satisfying conclusion.
+In this way perhaps an account of some radiant encounter, such as John had as he stood in the boat and said to Peter, "It is the Lord," can bring my blog to a satisfying conclusion.

 And as the number on the screen recording how many minutes I have left of my session at the library has reached twenty-one, I will tell what the subject of my nineteenth post will be.
 No, now the number of minutes left is twenty.
 I will wait until it hits nineteen.
 Now it has.
 And I remember that other electronic device so many years ago which seemed to tell me that my grandfather was Joseph Goebbels.
 Can anything so fantastic possibly be true?
 Yes. it can.

-In this post, with the clock now at eighteen, and safely past the magic numbers, I will begin to detail the process by which I came to the knowledge I have mentioned.
+In this post, with the clock now at eighteen, and safely past the magic numbers, I will detail the process by which I came to the knowledge I have mentioned.

 Seventeen now.
 Well, it was the late December of 2005.
 I had gone to Altura.
 Twice in the darkness I walked past the silent and mysterious house, the house that was mine, the house I could not enter.
-I spoke to the ambiguous people who inhabited the place, who might be my friends, might be my enemies.
-I became very upset and "disturbed", as the psychiatrists say.
-I was a mental health case as it happens, although I had arranged to be classified as mentally ill in order to escape the regular dole, which required me to sign on every two weeks and hampered my plans for world travel.
+I spoke to the ambiguous people who inhabited the village, who might be my friends, might be enemies.
+I became very upset and "disturbed", as they say.
+I was an official mental health case as it happens, although I had arranged to be classified as mentally ill in order to escape the regular dole, which had required me to sign on every two weeks and would have hampered my programme of world travel.

 I left Altura and went back to Faro, where I was to catch the plane back to England.
 It was the morning of 24th December, 2005, Christmas Eve.
 I was to catch the plane that late lunchtime.
 I was sitting in a small cafe in the downtown of Faro.
 It was called the Snack-Bar da Baixa.
-And, suddenly one of the multiple blocks that then affected my memories of my childhood were pulled open.
-I remembered.
+And, suddenly one of the multiple blocks that had affected my memories of my childhood was pulled open.